+BRESOV

-BRESOV SHAPING THE FUTURE OF ORGANIC BREEDING & FARMING
+SHAPING THE FUTURE OF ORGANIC BREEDING & FARMING

 BRESOV aims to tackle the nutritional challenges of a growing world population and changing climatic conditions by enhancing productivity of different vegetable crops in an organic and sustainable farming infrastructure.
-BRESOV works on broccoli, snap bean and tomato as those staple vegetable crops have significant roles in meeting our global food and nutritional security goal, and under organic conditions can contribute to storing carbon, introduce nitrogen and improve organic soil quality.
+BRESOV works on broccoli, snap bean and tomato as those staple vegetable crops have significant roles in meeting our global food and nutritional security goal, and under organic conditions can contribute to storing carbon and introducing nitrogen improving organic soil quality.